Easy On Hold | Blog - what is legal hold music?

 So, with performance licenses in place, we can put the song on the phone system, right?
 No, not yet.
 We still need permission to make a copy of the song so it can reside on our phone system.

 Recording artists typically sign their recordings over to a record label for management.
-Unlike the performance rights, sound recording rights apply to each individual recording of a composition.
+Unlike performance rights, sound recording rights apply to each individual recording of a composition.
 If you can’t get Warner Music to sell you a license for the Chicago recording of You’re The Inspiration, you could try to get a license for the recording Peter Cetera did with the vocal group Az Yet in 1997.
 In that case, you would need to track down Platinum Entertainment, Inc., in Nashville, TN.
-The answer to our question, “can I license sound recordings for legal hold music” is a tentative “yes.”
-The trouble is, there is no agency or streamlined pathway to arranging reproduction licenses.
+The answer to our question, “Can I license sound recordings for legal hold music?” is a tentative “yes.”
+The trouble is that there is no agency or streamlined pathway to arranging reproduction licenses.
 There is no “performance rights agency” for making copies of recordings.

 The complexities of licensing a popular song for legal hold music